amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 Use OAuth 2.0 integration for secure access to Meraki resources, allowing structured authorization to applications.

 You can build an OAuth integration with these components:
-- **Application registry**: The platform where you register your application to get necessary credentials.
+- **Application registry**: The platform where you register your application to get the necessary credentials.
 - **Administrator**: The entity responsible for granting permissions to manage the organization.
 - **Access token**: A token used to authenticate API calls to Meraki resources.
 An access token expires 60 minutes (one hour) after being generated.
 - **Refresh token**: A token that is long-lived and used to get new access tokens once they expire.
 Always store the refresh tokens securely.
 The refresh token is automatically revoked after 90 days of inactivity.